bigin/Scriptor/README.md

 3. Upload the contents of the folder to your server, or upload the folder if you want to run the application in a subfolder.

 > NOTE: If you want to use Scriptor in a subdirectory, you might have to adjust the .htaccess file.
+> If you rename the `editor` directory, you have to adjust the config.php as well.

 ### Admin
 Once installed, to access the administrator area of your Scriptor site go to your websites homepage, then simply add the text `editor/` to the URL in your browsers, for example: